🎄 Christmas sale Up to 63% Off

 DJ sync button

-1. Matching the tempo of the two tracks you mix, so they play at the exact same speed.
+1. Matching the tempo of the two tracks so they play at the exact same speed.

-2. Aligning the phase, so both tracks are playing on the same beat.
+2. Aligning the phase, meaning both tracks are hitting the same beat at the same time.

-1. The first step is detecting the BPM of the two tracks.
-Much modern software and DJ gear have automatic tempo detection which will show you the BPM of your track automatically.
-Alternatively, you can use a BPM counter like this website where you just tap along with the track to count the BPM.
+1. Detect the BPM: The first step is figuring out the tempo (BPM) of both tracks.
+Most modern DJ software and gear have automatic tempo detection, so you’ll see the BPM displayed right away.
+If not, you can use a tool like a BPM counter online to tap along with the track and find its tempo.

-Have a look at our guide on Beat Matching Techniques for more info!
+For a deeper dive, check out our Beat Matching Techniques for more tips and tricks!

 Cueing#